Nagasai634/webserver/README.md

 # webserver
-this is webpage uesd for webserver
+this is webpage used for webserver